Vacation Guide for Zion National Park in the Fall

 Visiting Zion National Park in the Fall

-When visiting Zion National Park in the fall, be prepared for crowds since it’s considered a peak season for this most-visited Utah National Park.
+Be prepared for crowds at Zion in the fall since it’s considered a peak season for this most-visited Utah National Park.

 Be sure to hit the shuttle, trails and Highway 9 scenic drive first thing in the morning!